Mosheledi/alx-system_engineering-devop/0x01-shell_permissions/README.md

-Other users: all the permissions chmod 753-changes permission for hello file to -rwxr-x-wx chgrp school hello-changes the group owner to school for the file hello umask 751 ; mkdir my_dir-creates a directory named my_dir with the specific permissions
+Other users: all the permissions chmod 753-changes permission for hello file to -rwxr-x-wx chgrp school hello-changes the group owner to school for the file hello chmod --reference=olleh hello-mirrors olleh permissions to hello umask 751 , mkdir my_dir-creates a directory named my_dir with the specific permissions